tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

         }

         json = JsonConvert.SerializeObject(dataSet, Formatting.Indented);
-        //Response.ContentType = "application/json; charset=utf-8";
-        //Response.Write(json);
-        orderStatus = json.ToString();
+        orderStatus = json;
+        log.Info("orderStatus: " + orderStatus );
     }

     return orderID == null
-        ? req.CreateResponse(HttpStatusCode.BadRequest, "Please pass an orderID in the request body") : req.CreateResponse(HttpStatusCode.OK, "Order ID: " + orderID + " Status: " + orderStatus);
+        ? req.CreateResponse(HttpStatusCode.BadRequest, "Please pass an orderID in the request body") : req.CreateResponse(HttpStatusCode.OK, orderStatus);
 }
 ```

-One suggestion we've is perhaps the Azure Function can have a friendly user interface to download the nuget package as currently the way to find and specify the nuget package in the project.json file is too manual.
+One suggestion we've is perhaps the Azure Function can have a friendly user interface to download the nuget package as currently the way to find the nuget package and add to the project.json file is too manual.
 In additon, if there's Dynamic CRM buitl-in connector on Azure function equivalent with [**CrmServiceClient**](https://msdn.microsoft.com/en-us/library/dn688177.aspx_would will make its much easier.

 ![screen shoot of the Bot in getting the order status successfulyl from CRM ] ({{site.baseurl}}/images/CoreMinderImages/xxxxxxxxxxxxxxxxxxxxxxxxx.JPG}})